Independence weights for causal inference with continuous treatments: Measuring and Controlling Weighted Dependence with Energy Statistics

+\begin{remark} Our distance metric has some relationship with maximum mean discrepancy based distances and the kernel-based independence test via the results in \citet{sejdinovic2013equivalence}, where our distance induces a particular kernel $\Phi(\cdot,\cdot)$, defined in our Lemma \ref{thm:lem1}.
+However, despite this connection, our Theorem \ref{thm:thm3} does not require the response function $\mu(\bx,a_0)$ to be in the native space induced by $\Phi(\cdot,\cdot)$.
+Thus, while our method has some connection with kernel-based distances, our weights result in consistent estimation of the ADRF without correct specification of the kernel $\Phi(\cdot,\cdot)$. \end{remark}

-The following shows the convergence rate of the penalized distance covariance optimal weights under additional mild moment conditions on the covariates, treatment, and $w(\bX,A)$. \begin{thm} Assume the conditions required in Theorem \ref{thm:thm3} hold.
-Additionally assume the moment conditions required in Lemma \ref{thm:lem_criterion_rate} hold and that $\bbE[ Y^2\:|\:\bX = \bx, A = a] < c$ for some $c$ uniformly over $\bx\in\calX$.
+The following shows the convergence rate of the penalized distance covariance optimal weights under additional mild moment conditions on the covariates, treatment, and $w^*(\bX,A)$.
+This theorem builds on a key lemma on the squares of the weights presented in Section \ref{supsec:more_theory} of the Supplementary Material. \begin{thm} Assume the conditions required in Theorem \ref{thm:thm3} hold, that the moment conditions (A1) and (A2) listed in the Appendix hold, and that $\bbE {w^*}^2(\bX,A) < \infty$.
+Additionally assume $\bbE[ \varepsilon^2\:|\:\bX = \bx, A = a_0] < c$ for some $c$ uniformly over $\bx\in\calX$.
 Then

 \end{thm}